Primary

 Make your circles as large as possible while keeping your torso stable—the movement should come entirely from your hip.
 Move slowly and controlled, feeling for any sticky or restricted areas.
 Use a wall or chair for balance so you can focus on hip range rather than balance.

-Want Standing Hip Circle in your program?
+See where Standing Hip Circle fits in your weekly plan

 Stand on one leg with hand on wall.